DeclarativeHub/ReactiveKit/README.md

 ```

-Each call to task's `observe` method performs separate work.
+Each call to operations's `observe` method performs separate work.
 To share results of a single call, use a `shareNext` method.

 ```swift
 let image = fetchImage().shareNext(on: Queue.Main.context)